 Turkey calls come in a variety of shapes, sizes, and sounds.
 The turkey call operators do as well, resulting in a wide reaching spectrum of yelps, purrs, clucks, cutts, and putts that range from perfect imitations to…let’s just say ear bleeding!
-Turkey calling itself is an art form that takes days, weeks, and months of practice.
-However, the first step a turkey hunter must complete on the road to mastering turkey calling and hunting is selecting a turkey call to start with!
+Turkey calling itself is an art form that takes cumulative days, weeks, and months of practice.
+However, the first step a turkey hunter needs to complete on the road to mastering turkey calling and hunting is selecting a turkey call to start with.
 This can be a daunting task with hundreds and thousands of turkey calls on the market.

-The Diaphragm Call – Turkey diaphragm calls are turkey calls that are a horseshoe-shaped plastic with latex stretched over a reed.
+- Diaphragm Call – Turkey diaphragm calls (or mouth calls) are turkey calls that consist of a small horseshoe-shaped piece of plastic with latex stretched over a reed.
 Blowing air from the roof of the mouth across the reed initiates the call.

 The level of your turkey hunting and style, whether it be hunting from a blind, sitting behind a decoy, or more aggressive tactics of turkey reaping or fanning, will determine what call you will want to start with.

 If you have hunted turkeys before, you already know your style.
 This determines what calls work well in what situations.
 For example, turkey reaping or fanning involves the aggressive approach of going head to head with a tom with the use of a strutting decoy.
 This requires a call to be used without hands resulting in an exclusive use of a diaphragm call.
 On the other hand, hunting from a blind or even on the ground with Realtree EDGE™ camo, leaves the call preference open as you have your hands readily available to bring birds in.